One-Simon/GitStats/README.md

 > [!NOTE]
-> Display markers should be paired.
+> Display markers should be paired, not used alone.
-> GitStats rewrites only the content between the markers & it injects only image tags plus spacing.
+> GitStats rewrites only the content between the markers

-> Put layout HTML outside the markers.
+> [!WARNING]
+> Only image tags & image width get injected.
+To adjust the width, use the `display-width:` [setting](#settings)
+> Layout HTML has to be OUTSIDE the markers - use the injected Cards however you like.

 ```md
 <div align="center">